-The SQL statement CREATE SPACE is used to create a user space, see page 350.
+The SQL statement CREATE SPACE is used to create a user space, see "Creating, modifying and deleting user spaces".

 The name of the user space can be specified in the CREATE TABLE and CREATE INDEX statements in order to create the table or index on a specific space.
 Any given base table or index must be located in its entirety in a single space.